ThorstenRangnau/Jira-Project-Analyzer/README.md

 4. Your machine is ready for the smell tree creator!

-## Prerequirements
+## Pre-requirements
 Smell tree creator uses the output of the Arcan/ASTracker analysis.
 You need of course to analyse a given Java project by these tools.
 Please be aware that the project under question needs to be managed by Git.
 For further information for the project selection, we refer here to our work "Determining the rationale of architectural smells from issue trackers".
-Besides the ASTracker output, smell tree creator requires also information from jira and gihub.
+Besides the ASTracker output, smell tree creator requires also information from jira and github.

 ### 1. Arcan execution
-The execution of Arcan is described in the arcan execution scripts that we used to execute the analysis of all versions on the HPC cluster of RUG.
+The execution of Arcan is described in the Arcan execution scripts that we used to execute the analysis of all versions on the HPC cluster of RUG.
 You can find the scripts in the scripts folder of this repository.
 We can only describe what we did in our work to execute the smell detection of Arcan.
 This here is no official documentation of the Arcan tool.
 If you look for further information of Arcan we politely ask you to look at the official documentation of [Arcan](https://gitlab.com/essere.lab.public/arcan).

 Basic steps:
 1. clone git project